jaybdub/bubble_bop/README.md

 # BubbleBop

 BubbleBop is a simple game for NVIDIA Jetson.
+Use your body to bop the bubbles before they get too big.

 ## Setup